 Work in this area centers on the evolution of law from explanatory as well as normative viewpoints.
 The explanatory work focuses on a general theory of the nature and evolution of law in high complexity societies.
-Normatively, projects in this are area offer a vision for the future of law that connects legal evolution to that of human endowments to reason, normativize, love, create, judge, communicate, play, hope, plan, and enthrall.
+Normatively, projects in this are area offer a vision for the future of law that connects legal evolution to that of human endowments to endure, self-bind, individuate, reason, connect, create, communicate, and plan.
 Linking these two powerful vectors in human history – law and human endowments – the work moves from a novel reconstruction of the past of law and legal thought to imagining their future.

 Critical Legal Thought: The Case for a Jurisprudence of Distribution